Atlas-OS/docs/README.md

 ## How to contribute?

-We recommend you to use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0) with [Emojis](https://gitmoji.dev)for development purposes.
+We recommend you to use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0) with [Emojis](https://gitmoji.dev) for development purposes.
 You can also use [Angular's Conventional Commits Format](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).

 We also recommend that you make a preview build on your own machine for our documentation before you commit, just so that there is no issues with the pull request.